-The spot is in a little height thus it provides a good illustration of both the Himalayas and terraced Bhaktapur Nagara, of course, in the north and south respectively.
+The spot is a little height thus it provides a good illustration of both the Himalayas and terraced Bhaktapur Nagara, of course, in the north and south respectively.
 Well, it provides a panoramic view of around 20 different mountains.
 Besides that, it gives one of the best views of the Kathmandu valley, including Nagarkot, Sankhu, and Shivapuri hill stations.

 Moreover, there is also news regarding the making of a huge trident over there.
 Around 121 feet high since the destination is already on-air as Trishul Danda.

 As per the locals, when there was this monster named Banasur who tend to dismiss the human civilization in Kathmandu Valley by stopping all important rivers of Kathmandu including Sali Nadi, Manohara, Bagmati and Vishnumati, the Kileshwor Mahadev of Changunarayan stopped him as well as defeat him.

 Within that process, the earth got wavered.
 The term getting the earth trembled or wavered is denoted as Dolayemaan in the Nepalese language.
 From which, they say the name of the whole hill section of Changu got named Dola Giri.
 And this place thus was the beholder of that incident.

-With that, the concerned people are developing plans regarding making a 55 feet tall Gorak Nath temple too to develop the area as one of the tourism destinations in coming years.
+With that, the concerned people are developing plans regarding making a 55 feet tall Gorak Nath temple too to develop the area as one of the tourist destinations in coming years.
 Although it already is a great place to sneak around.

 The actual Gorakhnath temple was Built by Prithvi Narayan Shah and was dedicated to Gorakhnath who was a famous Yogi who travelled widely across India.
 It is situated ten meters down the southern side of Gorkha Palace.

 Perhaps, because of some connections of King Prithivi Narayan Shah to this place, the concerned people are making Goraknath temple over here.
 They say that when King Prithivi Narayan Shah was having with ease taken five villages, viz., Panauti, Banepa, Nala, Khadpu, and Sanga, he returned to Nuwakot via Changu.